A grand 18th-century country house with six hectares of grounds and a spring, nestled

 Countless trees of different species dot the grounds.
 They include cedars, sequoias and oaks.
 A well with a good level of water stands on its own.
 This well is not currently used as its hand pump is broken.

-In return, the property owners are allowed to use as much water as they like from it, whether to water the plants, fill up the swimming pool or consume water for everyday life indoors, though the house can also be supplied with mains water: deviation valves in the boiler room can be used to connect the latter to mains water or spring water.
+The property enjoys water from a spring that has long been drinkable.
+This spring fills a cistern up with water.
+This cistern has a diameter of five metres and a capacity of around 120m³.
+The cistern belongs to the property.
+The property owners are allowed to use as much water as they like from it, whether to water the plants, fill up the swimming pool or consume water for everyday life indoors, though the house can also be supplied with mains water: deviation valves in the boiler room can be used to connect the latter to mains water or spring water.

 The swimming pool is large: it is roughly 11 metres long and 5 metres wide with a depth of 1.8 metres.
 For its maintenance, the pool’s filtering system needs to be changed.
 A quote is available for this.
+The pool's liner was changed four to five years ago.

 Our opinion